inab/openVRE/Install.md

 #### Step 1: Configure Your Keycloak Client

-1. **Log in to the Keycloak admin console** and navigate to your realm.
+1. **Log in to the Keycloak admin console** through *http://localhost:9099/auth* and navigate to your realm.

 2. **Locate your existing client**, in this case is the *open-vre* one.